 You can see the meandering line of the River Balvag and the length of Loch Voil with the Braes of Balquhidder rising steeply above it.
 Looking south there is an aerial view of the village, Glen Buckie beyond and a backdrop of Benvane.

 The distance of the walk is approximately 2.5 miles/4 km and it will take you 1 – 2 hours to complete it.
-Click here for more information about the hike, including a map.
+This map offers more information about the hike.

 You’ll often find yourself in locations such as working farms, estates and areas protected for their conservation value, and we hope all our visitors will act responsibly and respect their surroundings, while having a safe and enjoyable time in the National Park.